Piano

 Common Beginner Confusions

-What Parents Can Do To Help Children
+How Parents Can Help Children Learn Notes

 Parents do not need to know piano perfectly to help a child learn note names.
-Sit beside the child and ask simple discovery questions:

-• Can you find a group of two black keys?
+• Can you find two black keys?

 • Which white key is just to the left?